 Vasundhara is working with Adivasis and forest-dependent communities in 100 villages across Odisha to make them aware of their rights to natural resources under the Forest Rights Act 2006, acquire land tenure and attain ecological security.
 It is also helping Adivasi women’s co-operatives market forest produce.

 Video Volunteers, Bardez

 Video Volunteers is training 25 community mobilisers in Bihar to produce videos highlighting local issues and to mobilise the community to seek their rights and entitlements.

-Vidya Sagar provides early intervention services to 550 children with disabilities in Tamil Nadu, by training 1,250 families in care and therapy.
-It extends community rehabilitation programmes to rural areas of Madurai, and slums in Chennai.
+Vidya Sagar is providing early intervention services to 550 children with disabilities in Tamil Nadu, by training 1,250 families in care and therapy.
+It is also extending community rehabilitation programmes to rural areas of Madurai, and slums in Chennai.

-Vimochana runs crisis intervention services, safe spaces for survivors, campaigns on dowry deaths, offers quality services to burns victims and is empowering 2,800 women to reject violence individually and collectively in Bengaluru city, and surrounding rural areas.
+Vimochana is running crisis intervention services, safe spaces for survivors, campaigns on dowry deaths and offering quality services to burns victims and is empowering 2,800 women to reject violence individually and collectively in Bengaluru city, and surrounding rural areas.

-WASSAN will help small and marginal farmers across Andhra Pradesh adapt to climate variability through adoption of integrated farming systems to bolster the practice of climate resilient zero budget natural farming (CRZBNF).
+WASSAN is helping small and marginal farmers across Andhra Pradesh through adaption to climate variability through the adoption of integrated farming systems to bolster the practice of climate resilient zero budget natural farming (CRZBNF).
 It will leverage resources from and mainstream integrated farming systems within government departmental programmes.